scipy-conference/scipy_proceedings/papers/adi_sdg/adi_scipycon_pynotebook.rst

 .. figure:: media/full_setup_overview.png
    :scale: 35 %

-   ADC noise and filter measurement setup.
-The ADALM2000 (M2K) is a multifunction USB test instrument with two general-purpose analog inputs and two outputs, with sample rates of 100Msps and 150Msps, respectively.
+   The ADALM2000 is a multifunction USB test instrument with two general-purpose analog inputs and two outputs, with sample rates of 100Msps and 150Msps, respectively.
+It can be used as a simple signal source for measuring ADC noise bandwidth and filter response.
 A Raspberry Pi 4 running a kernel with AD7124 device driver support acts as a simple bridge between the AD7124 and a host computer.
    :label:`hwsetup`

 The AD7124 device driver falls under the industry-standard IIO framework, which has a well-established software API (including Python bindings).
 Application code can run locally (on the Raspberry Pi) or on a remote machine via network, serial, or USB connection.
 Furthermore, the pyadi-iio [10]_ abstraction layer takes care of much of the boilerplate setup required for interfacing with IIO devices, greatly simplifying the software interface.
 The AD7124-8 Basic Data Capture code block illustrates how to open a connection to the AD7124-8, configure it, capture a block of data, then close the connection.